Team-Uniken/api.relid.uniken.com/source/index.md

 <b>GetDeviceContext</b> | Basic API (Java/Obj-C/C++) | Invoked by the API runtime during initialization (session creation) in order to retrieve the device context reference to be able to determine the fingerprint identity of the end-point device
 <b>GetAppFingerprint</b> | Basic API (Java/Obj-C/C++) | Invoked by the API runtime during initialization (session creation) in order to retrieve the application fingerprint, supplied by the API-client application to include in the device details.<br>The intent of this routine is to provide the application with an opportunity to checksum itself so that the backend can check integrity of the application.
 <b>UnpackEndUserRelId</b> | Advanced API | Invoked by the API runtime after successful user credential authentication, in order to unpack the <i>locked</i> user Rel-ID as received from the REL-ID platform backend.

+Apart from the above callback routines, specific events have been called out as onThisHappened() and onThatHappened() callbacks, in the wrapper APIs.
+This is to make it simpler and clearer for the API-client to react to these events.

 <aside class="notice"><i><b><u>GetDeviceFingerprint</u></b> and <b><u>GetDeviceContext</u></b> callback routines</i> -
 <br>